LearnOnDemandSystems/docs/tms/tms-administrators/classes/training-keys/use-training-keys-for-students-to-self-register-for-class.md

-# How can I use class enrollment training keys for students to self-register for a class?
+# How can I use training keys for students to self-register for a class?

 > [!Alert] Please be aware that not all functionality covered in this article may be available to you.